 Cook the Semolina:

 - Cut the vanilla pod down the middle using a sharp knife and scrape out the seeds.
 In a large saucepan, boil the milk with the vanilla pod and its seeds (or powder/extract).
 Rain in the semolina and stir constantly with a wooden spoon until thickened for about 10 minutes.
-Add the sultana raisins.
+Add the golden raisins.

 - Meanwhile, prepare the caramel by placing the sugar and water in a saucepan over a medium heat.
 Once boiling, leave it to bubble without touching it and keep an eye on it for about 5 minutes.
 The caramel should turn brown and smell beautifully of caramel.
 Take it off the heat immediately and pour into the bottom of the mould.